 Weight Distance tax is charged on trucks over 26,000 pounds and varies by maximum gross weight of the vehicle and distance traveled in New Mexico.
 It ranges from a rate of around one cent per mile for vehicles weighing 26,001 to 28,000 pounds to slightly over 4 cents per mile for vehicles weighing over 78,000 pounds.
-It is historically the third largest revenue producer with about \$94 million in revenue in FY 2019.
+It is historically the third largest revenue producer with about \$92.3 million in revenue in FY 2020.
 Its rates were also raised in the fall 2003 special legislative session.
 Prior to the tax rate increase, revenues averaged \$50 million.
 After FY 2004, revenue increased from 43% to 50%, primarily due to the 38% tax rate increase.

 During the latest economic recession, declining consumer durable goods expenditures led to a fairly steep and sudden reduction in freight of all types including air, ship, rail and truck.
 That decline was in the range of 20% and began in December, 2008.
 Corresponding reductions in State Road Fund trucking related revenues began in March 2009 and, in only four months, dropped the annual revenue by \$2 million in FY 2009.
 The full year impact in FY 2010 of this Weight Distance tax revenue decline was a \$7.8 million decrease relative to FY 2008.
 Recently, continuing improvements in the US economy, and the oil boom in the south-east of the state have positively impacted trucking activity, and in FY 2019 Weight Distance revenue reached a new record level, collecting \$94 million and growing at a 9% annual rate.
-In the next few years Weight Distance revenue is forecast to continue to grow around 1.8% yearly.

-Motor vehicle registration fees are the fourth largest revenue source at about \$82.5 million in FY 2019.
+Motor vehicle registration fees are the fourth largest revenue source at about \$79.3 million in FY 2020.
 These fees were raised in the 2003 Special Legislative session by about 33%, and revenue increased by about \$20.7 million or 39%, from FY 2004 to FY 2008.
 The fees are based on three weight classes for passenger vehicles and 14 weight classes for trucks and commercial carriers.
 The annual registration fees for trucks over 26,000 pounds are low because those vehicles are subject to the Weight Distance tax, discussed above.
-This revenue, like gasoline, has remained stable during both the economic expansions and recessionary periods, and it is expected to remain stable around \$82-84 million in the following fiscal years.
+This revenue, like gasoline, has remained stable during both the economic expansions and recessionary periods, and it is expected to remain stable around \$80-83 million in the following fiscal years.

 Port of entry revenues, mainly Trip Tax and Oversize/Overweight, have been positively impacted by the E-permit system launched by NMDOT in 2015.
 The new system allows truckers to renew their permits online 24 hours a day easing long waits and allowing commerce to flow much easier.
 Trip Tax is charged on trucks in lieu of the Weight Distance tax and vehicle registration fees for those trucks/companies not registered for Weight Distance.
-Trip tax rose to a peak of \$8.6 million in FY 2006 and provided revenues of about \$6.8 million in FY 2019.
+Trip tax rose to a peak of \$8.6 million in FY 2006 and provided revenues of about \$6.3 million in FY 2020.
 New Mexico is one of four states that impose a Weight Distance tax and its associated trip tax.
 Oversize/overweight permits are charged to vehicles with excessive weight, height, length or width.
-In FY 2019, Oversize/Overweight reached its highest peak, collecting \$7.2 million in revenue.
+In FY 2020, Oversize/Overweight reached one of its highest peaks, collecting \$7.2 million in revenue.
 There have been strong investments recently in reporting enforcement and an optical scanning computer truck identification interface with the Weight Distance tax data base.
 These have been accompanied by penalty increases for improper Weight Distance tax filing, capital improvements at ports of entry and statewide enhanced documentation checks.